 test managers for their respective test events (such as CWIX, CIAV, etc.)

 national planning and programme managers for their national initiatives

 Specific NATO or national views to the NISP, based on data export to external planning and management systems will be possible upon delivery of the NISP Exchange Specification in 2017.

 The structure of the NISP is organized to list and categorize the standards and profiles according to their usage in NATO.
 It contains three volumes:

 Volume 1: NATO Interoperability Standards and Profiles - Introduction: This volume introduces basic concepts, provides the management framework for the configuration control of the NISP and the process for handling Request for Change (RFC).
 It includes also guidance on development of interoperability profiles.

-Volume 2: Agreed Standards: This volume lists agreed interoperability standards.
-These shoul support state of-the-art of NATO and National systems today and new systems actually under procurement or specification.
+Volume 2: Agreed Interoperability Standards and Profiles: This volume lists agreed interoperability standards and profiles, mandatory for NATO common funded systems.
+These should support NATO and National systems today and new systems actually under procurement or specification.

 Volume 3: Candidate Interoperability Standards and Profiles: This Volume provides Standards and Interoperability Profiles for programmes to start in 1 to 2 years.